Table of Contents

 Bulk courier discounts

-With thousands of customers, 3PLs are able to negotiate bulk discounts from shipping couriers like Australia Post to provide better rates for expedited shipping, international shipping, and more.
+With thousands of customers, 3PLs are able to negotiate bulk discounts from shipping couriers like UPS, USPS, FedEx, and DHL to provide better rates for expedited shipping, 2-day shipping, international shipping, and more.
 Of course, the more packages you ship, the better rates you can get to further reduce logistics costs.

 Technology and forecasting